SharinaS/Cloud-Engineering-Fundamentals/ec2.md

 ## EBS Types

 You can change EBS volume sizes on the fly, including size and storage type.
+You can also increase EBS storage for up to 16TB or add new volumes for additional storage.

 * General
 * Provisioned